meken/gcp-bq-looker-encryption/README.md

 In order to see the data in cleartext in Looker, you need to use the [AEAD functions](https://cloud.google.com/bigquery/docs/reference/standard-sql/aead_encryption_functions) from BigQuery in the dimension definition.
 Before you do that, store the KEK uri and the wrapped key contents (as bytes) as constants in your `manifest.lkml`.

-### Extracting the wrapped key contents as a byte literal
+### Extracting the wrapped key contents as a bytes literal

-In order to get the wrapped key contents as bytes you could use the following commands:
+To extract the wrapped key contents as a bytes literal you could use the following commands:

 ```shell
 KEYSET_B64=`jq -r .encryptedKeyset wrapped_key.json`